Aaron Newman is the proprietor of Newman's Menswear on King Street East, a family business that has been in operation since 1927.

-Jason Allen is a sales and customer service trainer who lives with his wife, kids, cat and veggie garden in Kirkendall in Hamilton, but commutes by GO to Toronto.
-Jason loves Hamilton because it is just on the cusp of not making all the mistakes that his hometown of Calgary made when he was growing up there in the 1970s and '80s.
+Jason Allen is a corporate trainer who lives with his wife, kids, cat and veggie garden in Kill in Hamilton, but commutes by GO to Toronto.
+In 2014, Jason will be a candidate for the Ward 1 city council seat.
 Jason is pathologically hopeful.
-His blog can be found at jasonaallen.blogspot.com.
+His blog can be found at jasonaallen.ca.

 Jason Leach was born and raised in the Hammer and currently lives downtown with his wife and children.
 You can follow him on twitter.